TheoBounac/SUMMER-SCHOOL-RL/doc/Docker.md

 <h2 align="center">🐳 Docker Installation</h2>

-This project can be launched entirely inside Docker.
+This project can be launched entirely inside the Docker container you are about to build.

 The Docker image automatically installs all dependencies required for both: